 The funny thing is that everything is larger than the actual thing in the Netherlands.
 The canals are wider, the houses bigger with more spaces and the streets seem luxurious when really, the whole thing is covered with bikes ready to drive over you.

 To add some reality to the whole theme experience, it was raining that day.
 And not a little bit.
 The Rotary being really prepared, each of us got a raincoat and we were ready to walk along the streets.
 I was with a Rotex (studying in my university and living in my dorm!!) who went to the USA and another one who just came back from exchange from the USA as well.
-We kind of made it a mission to focus our 4 hours visit on food and we started by getting frozen yogurt.
+We kind of made it a mission to focus our 4 hours visit on food and we started by getting frozen yoghurt.
 Later on, we tried every free food sample the park had to offer, and let me tell you, they had a lot.

 We tried everything.
 At least I did.
 I even went overboard and when it was time to hop on the bus back, I felt sick as hell.
 The good thing is that my intern illness waited for me to arrive home to release the kraken and I suffered long 13 hours of food poisoning.
 I think I ate something I shouldn’t have and all the sugar/fat I added onto it didn’t help.